medrano00/FurrOS/README.md

-# FurrOS
+#FurrOS

- A Furry Linux-based OS created by a furry, for furries.
+A Furry Linux-based OS, created by a furry, for furries.